 Vitamin B12 is a water-soluble nutrient that’s required for many crucial processes in your body.

 The ideal dose of vitamin B12 varies based on your gender, age, and reasons for taking it.

-This article examines the scientific evidence behind recommended dosages for B12 for different people and uses.
+This article examines the evidence behind the recommended dosages for B12 for different people and uses.

 Vitamin B12 is an essential nutrient that plays a critical role in several of your body’s processes.